rishabh2d/WeatherApp/README.md

 # Weather App by
-### Application to display weather information from Davis and Sacramento.
+### An application to display weather information from Davis and Sacramento.

-# How to run
+Weather data provided by OpenWeatherMaps

+# To Run:
 ### 1. Run from CMD

 1. Have Node.js installed in your system.